newclarity/post-expiration/README.md

 # Post Expiration

-A simple post expiration plugin designed for simple use with no options, or to be used and modified by a PHP developer.
+A simple post expiration plugin designed for use with no administrator options, or to be used and modified by a PHP developer.

 ## Admin Interface
 This plugin has no admin user configuration.
 Simply activate this plugin and it is ready for use.